MrMuraliS/InstagramDownloader/README.md

 ### **Note:** This is not a Web-Scraper project, We will be releasing webscraper project soon.

+#### _[Important Note](https://github.com/MrMuraliS/InstagramDownloader.git)_: Please do remember that this project is not fully tested, Testing is in progress.
+Please do report the issues if you get or identify any.
+Thanks.

 At this moment, we have created this project for everyone to seamlessly download data from Instagram.

 ## Step: 1